Balanced Growth

 The SFDR introduces uniform requirements within the European Union for financial market participants and financial advisors regarding disclosure of information related to sustainability.

-Powszechny Zakład Ubezpieczeń na Życie Spółka Akcyjna (also referred to as the “Company” or “PZU Życie SA”) is required to comply with the SFDR as a financial market participant, i.e. as an insurance company that provides insurance investment products1, such as unit-linked life insurance and endowment insurance.
+Powszechny Zakład Ubezpieczeń na Życie Spółka Akcyjna (also referred to as the “Company” or “PZU Życie SA”) complies with the SFDR as a financial market participant, i.e. as an insurance company that provides insurance-based investment products, such as unit-linked life insurance and endowment insurance.

 PZU Życie SA is part of the PZU Group.
-Considering the growing importance of the topic of sustainability and climate change, as well as their relevance to the financial industry, PZU SA and PZU Życie SA have adopted the ESG2 strategy “Sustainable Growth” for 2021-2024, which sets the course of action to ensure sustainable economic growth of PZU Życie SA with respect for social, environmental and governance issues.
+Considering the growing importance of the topic of sustainability and climate change, as well as their relevance to the financial industry, PZU SA and PZU Życie SA have adopted the ESG2 “Sustainability” Strategy for 2021-2024, which sets the course of action to ensure sustainable economic growth of PZU Życie SA with respect for social, environmental and governance issues.

-One of the key actions to support the goals of the ESG Strategy “Sustainable Growth” in 2021 was the development and adoption of a sustainable investment policy.
+One of the key actions to support the goals of the ESG “Sustainability” Strategy was the development and adoption of a sustainable investment policy, which is subject to periodic reviews.

-The Company offers unit-linked life insurance (financial products with investment options), the funds of which may be invested in units and titles of investment funds, among which may be funds that are financial products promoting environmental or social aspects or funds that are financial products aimed at sustainable investments.
+The Company offers unit-linked life insurance (financial products with investment options), the funds of which may be invested in units and titles of investment funds, among which there are investment funds that are considered financial products promoting environmental or social aspects or funds that are considered financial products aimed at sustainable investments.

 PZU Życie SA views ESG factors from two complementary perspectives: